Ashok0/EnderalVREssentials/README.md

 [**Bijin Skin - CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Smoother skin for NPCs with less blemishes.
 Disable if you prefer vanilla skin.

 [**Equippable Tattoo Skins UNP + CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/39530?tab=files): Disabled by default.
 For female players only.
 If enabled, this mod allows you to craft up to five unique tattoos at a forge which you can apply to your body from your inventory.
 These tattoos are NOT lore friendly but you can overwrite these tattoos in your \mods\Equippable Tattoo Skins UNP + CBBE\textures\actors\character\equipskins\female\ folder with custom bodypaint textures of your choice.
 Bodypaint applied to female characters with this mod can be viewed in first person on your VRIK body when playing in VR!

+[**Dynamically Disable Eye Adaptation and Bloom**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables Bloom to remove the "glow" effect around light sources.
+Disable if you prefer having Bloom effects in VR.

+[**Storm Lightning for SSE and VR**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
+The purpose of this mod is stability and scalability.
+It can summon up to 50 sheet lightnings and 50 fork lightnings per second and up to 31 cells distance.
+This results in a more natural and enjoyable storm experience.

+[**R.A.S.S - Rain Ash And Snow Shader**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds weather effects to the Player such as water droplet effects in your vision.
+Disable if you prefer having no weather effects.
+You can alternatively disable select weather effects from the R.A.S.S.
+MCM.

+[**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
+It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
+Also has improved realism and clarity of near water.

+&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling "SkyVRaan - Shimmering VR Waters" in Mod Organizer 2.** &#x1F53A;

 [**Replace spiders with wolfs and bears**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.
 Enable if you have arachnophobia!